FEniCS/dolfinx/demo/pde/mixed-poisson/python/documentation.rst

     a = (dot(sigma, tau) + div(tau)*u + div(sigma)*v)*dx
     L = - f*v*dx

 It only remains to prescribe the boundary condition for the flux.
-Essential boundary conditions are specified through the class :py:class:`DirichletBC` which takes three arguments: the function space the boundary condition is supposed to be applied to, the data for the boundary condition, and the relevant part of the boundary.
+Essential boundary conditions are specified through the class :py:class:`DirichletBC <dolfin.fem.DirichletBC>` which takes three
+arguments: the function space the boundary condition is supposed to be applied to, the data for the boundary condition, and the relevant part of the boundary.

 We want to apply the boundary condition to the first subspace of the mixed space.
+Subspaces of a :py:class:`MixedFunctionSpace
-This space can be accessed by ``W.sub(0)``.
+<dolfin.functions.MixedFunctionSpace>` can be accessed by the method
+:py:func:`sub <dolfin.functions.FunctionSpaceBase.sub>`.
+In our case,
+this reads ``W.sub(0)``.
 (Do *not* use the separate space ``BDM`` as this would mess up the numbering.)

 Next, we need to construct the data for the boundary condition.
 An essential boundary condition is handled by replacing degrees of